Table of Contents

-The simple answer for this is: Maybe.
+The simple answer to this is: Maybe.
 Although you do not need to form an LLC to start selling on Amazon, you may decide to do so for some important reasons.

 One of the reasons to consider is legal protection.